Two-day Digital Youth Summit 2021 From Nov 13: Minister - UrduPoint

 As of 2014, the DYS event has hosted over 10,000 delegates, 350 speakers, 150 startups and 80 workshops.

-According to the agenda developed and confirmed for this year's DYS, world known experts from Google and Facebook will participate, speech in interact with audience during the summit and will guide the audience in their specialized field.
+According to the agenda developed and confirmed for this year's DYS, world known experts from Google and Facebook will participate, speak and interact with the audience during the summit and will guide the audience in their specialized field.

-William Bao Been and Fasieh Mehta will shed light on "Fireside Chat: china's Experience" and Mubariz Siddiqui and his team will interact with audience about "Venture capital for Economic Growth".
+William Bao Been and Fasieh Mehta will shed light on "Fireside Chat: China's Experience" and Mubariz Siddiqui and his team will interact with the audience about "Venture capital for Economic Growth".

 DYS will also provide opportunity to the youth and other stakeholders to interact and discuss "Youth in the Newly Merged Districts" with known speaker and human right activist Nadia Khan, political leader and member of Khyber Pakhtunkhwa assembly Ghazi Ghazan Jamal, international journalist Iftikhar Firdous and their team.